goforanna/fundamentalsofQGIS/DataDownload.md

 3. In the First_Project folder, create a subfolder titled "Data."

-4. Within the Data folder is where you’ll save the unzipped geo_export, tl_2024, and 311_Service_Requests files.
+4. Within the Data folder is where you’ll save the unzipped geo_export and 311_Service_Requests files.

 [Download the QGIS data files here](data).